jeremypbeasley/canlis_j/studio3.markdown

     url: /uploads/Midnight%20Hawaii.jpg

 - title: Canlis Community College Student Uniforms
-  desc: A six-week experiment in learning and laughter, where guests enrolled in online
-    classes about food, drinks, and the small joys of everyday life.
+  desc: We built a six-week school in 4 weeks.
+The right garb was crucial.
+Students enrolled in online classes about food, drinks, and the small joys of everyday life.
 Artwork by Don Clark for Invisible Creature.
   year: 2020
   type: Apparel / Accessories
   price: 45